VOLT

 FailedProcessing stopped because a step in the pipeline failed

-One useful detail here is that previews and derived assets do not always appear at exactly the same moment the upload record becomes visible.
-Some parts of the pipeline continue in the background.
+Previews and derived assets do not always appear at the same moment the upload record becomes visible; some pipeline stages continue in the background.

 Working in the 3D viewer